 Click Close Account.

-That's the quick and dirty version.
-If you need a detailed explanation with screenshots to show you where everything is, then read on.
+That's the quick version.
+If you need a detailed explanation with screenshots to show you where everything is, read below.

 Go to www.linkedin.com in your web browser and log in.